SeriousGuy888/HATApedia/content/articles/(meta) Hatapedia Changelog.md

 # 2023-05-29

-## Added Button to Toggle Table of Contents on Mobile
+## Added button to toggle table of contents on mobile
 There is now a floating button in the bottom right that you can tap while browsing the site on a small-screened device, which allows you to access the table of contents (which was previously hidden on mobile).

+## Fixed article browse page being too wide on mobile
+Horizontal scrolling 😩

 # 2023-04-28